 Improving Security for Online and Card Not Present Transactions

-On September 26, 2011, the Federal Reserve Bank of Chicago and the Secure Remote Payment Council will co-sponsor an invitation-only symposium focused on security issues for remote payments.
+On September 26, 2011, the Federal Reserve Bank of Chicago and the Secure Remote Payment Council co-sponsored an invitation-only symposium focused on security issues for remote payments.
 During this complimentary event, thought leaders from throughout the payments industry, law enforcement, academia and government will convene to discuss the following issues related to Internet, mobile and card not present payments:

 - How secure are internet and mobile payments?